miejas/Macintosh-Portable-4-MB-Memory-Expansion/README.md

 The HCT-series are chosen, because the mainboard on the portable uses the old TTL logic.
 The memory module uses more "modern" SRAM chips that probably won't work very well with those levels.
 That means CMOS levels for the output, but TTL levels for the input.
 That automatically puts you in the HCT-series.

+## Revisions
+2 December 2022: there is a race condition between the address buffer chips and the "ram enable" logic.
+There is no board update yet, but a work-around is to tie pin 19 of chip U7 to gnd_ref (or ground).

 ## Closing words
 Since I have absolutely no experience in schematic and PCB design, there will probably be some errors and "donts".
 If you happen to find them, please let me know so I can adapt the design accordingly.
-There has only been a set of PCBs manufactured for fitting purposes.
-No working board exists today, so use without examination is at your own risk.
+Although I am getting closer, no working board exists today.
+Use without thorough examination is at your own risk!

 No need to get my permission for personal or commercial use.
 Feel free to do with this project in any way you see fit.
 However, I'd appreciate this source being mentioned in some capacity and receive a small message when you base a product off of these files.
 Just to know how the project is being used :)

-For discussion regarding issues or concerns or comment or .... please visit the discussion section.
+For discussion regarding issues or concerns or comment or .... please use the discussion section.